 Zacharie & Stevie met when Stevie went to Haiti for a one week trip with Cindy in 2011.
 They became friends, but never thought they’d meet again.
 However, after college graduation, Stevie returned to Haiti for a 4 month trip to teach english to the children in Charrier.
 Zacharie was her translator over that time.
 Soon into the trip, Stevie & Zacharie were drawn together by their passion for children’s ministry.
 Both had lost their fathers at young ages.
 So in their different countries yet similar family situations, they both witnessed firsthand, the struggles of a single parent home and the challenges it can cause.
 Their hearts go out to the many children in Haiti who grow up in like scenarios whether with one parent or without any.

 Zacharie is the Haitian director of New Life Mission – Haiti, Inc. Together with his wife, they are the directors of New Life Children’s’ Home.
-They have two children, Abraham & Moses.
+They have three children, Abraham, Moses & Liza.
 They are also in the process of adopting Katheline, the beautiful 11 year old girl you see in the photo.
 They live in Haiti full time and their home sits directly behind the children’s home.